Myth-busting Productivity Experiments That Will Change Your Habits Forever

 8. The Habit of Productivity

 According to Charles Duhigg, the author of The Power of Habit, 40-45% of our daily activities are automatic habits.
 Forming a habit isn’t easy, and it sometimes takes a few months to integrate a new habit into your life.
-But if you think about it, bad habits are formed so easily: you just repeat a certain behaviour over and over again, don’t even notice you’re doing it, and boom, it becomes a habit.
+But if you think about it, bad habits are formed so easily: you just repeat a certain behavior over and over again, don’t even notice you’re doing it, and boom, it becomes a habit.
 But how do you form good habits that boost your productivity?

 The key lies in creating “micro quotas” and “macro goals.”
 Your goals are the big picture items that you wish to accomplish.
 The quotas are the minimum amounts of work that you must get done every single day to make the larger goal a reality.